tizianatocci/TextSummariser/README.md

 Course: Complete MLOps Bootcamp With 10+ End-to-End ML Projects Project Type: End-to-End NLP Project

+⚠️ Note: This project is based on a code-along from the course, but has been adapted for a T4 GPU with the following modifications: mixed precision training, reduced gradient accumulation, and gradient checkpointing for efficient training.

 🚀 Project Overview

-This repository contains an end-to-end NLP project, including fine-tuning models efficiently using advanced techniques to optimize training and memory usage.
+An end-to-end NLP project focused on fine-tuning models efficiently while optimizing memory and computation for the available hardware.

 ⚡ Techniques Used

-Mixed Precision Training 🔹 for faster computation and reduced memory usage
+Mixed Precision Training 🔹 – faster computation and lower memory usage

-Gradient Checkpointing ♻️ to save memory during backpropagation
+Gradient Checkpointing ♻️ – saves memory during backpropagation

-Gradient Accumulation ➕ to simulate larger batch sizes without extra memory
+Gradient Accumulation ➕ – simulates larger batch sizes without extra memory

 💻 Tech Stack